 End Option 2

-Option 3: Include the following for JOEs with cooperative members, cooperatives, and tribal utilities if the customer’s Slice Percentage is reduced pursuant to section 21.8.
+Option 3: Include the following for JOEs with cooperative members; cooperatives; and tribal utilities if the customer’s Slice Percentage is reduced pursuant to section 21.8.

 5.3 Annual Calculation of Slice Percentage

 The amount of Slice Product available to «Customer Name» is limited to less than 50 percent of «Customer Name»’s CHWM pursuant to section 21.8.
 BPA shall revise and state such limitations on «Customer Name»’s Slice Percentage in section 1 of Exhibit K at the Effective Date or at the time of a change in purchase obligation to the Slice Product.
 If «Customer Name»’s Slice Percentage is limited, then «Customer Name»’s Tier 1 Block Amount will increase pursuant to section 4.3 of this Agreement.